llvm/llvm-project/llvm/docs/CommandGuide/llvm-symbolizer.rst

   This can be used to perform lookups as if the object were relocated by the offset.

-.. option:: --approximate-line
+.. option:: --skip-line-zero

-  Print the approximate non-zero line number that is nearest to before an input address.
-Nearest lookup is performed by querying the line-table structure for an address having non-zero line information in close proximity.
+  If an address does not have an associated line number, use the last line number from the current sequence in the line-table.
+Such lines are labeled as "approximate" in the output as they may be misleading.

 .. option:: --basenames, -s